balena-io/docs/.github/ISSUE_TEMPLATE.md

 ## About this issue tracker

-While creating a new issue, always make sure to provide as much context as possible with an expected solution or change that you would like to see for the issue.
-This helps contributors in understanding an issue and executing a better solution.
+*Before creating a issue, check for duplicates.
+If there is another issue describing the same bug or problem, please add comments to pre-existing issues or link them to add more context.*

-*Please also check that this issue is not a duplicate.
-If there is another issue describing the same problem or feature, please add comments to pre-existing issues or link them to add more context.*
+While creating a new issue, always make sure to provide as much context as possible with an expected solution or change that you would like to see in the documentation.
+This helps contributors understand the issue and execute a better solution.

 If applicable, please add additional links to GitHub projects, forums.balena.io threads, gist.github.com, Google Drive attachments, screenshots, JF/FD/Front threads for reference, etc.